About Moodle FAQ

 - You can only edit things you have permission to edit.
 A regular user such as a student can only edit their My home page and possibly their profile page.
-A user with editing rights such as a teacher can use the 'Turn editing on' button or the link in the Administration block to edit items.
-A guest can't edit anything and an Admin you can edit whatever you like.
+A user with editing rights such as a teacher can use the 'Turn editing on' button or the link in the Settings block to edit items.
+A guest can't edit anything and an Admin you can whatever they like.

 Who can create and edit activities and other things in courses?

 - Whoever has the editing capability.
 Usually, it is the Teacher who creates and edits courses and activities within courses, but this role can be changed, re-named (eg. Facilitator) and given to other people too.

 Are there any good examples of Moodle use I can see?

 - Sure!
 Check this little collection of videos and flick through stories on Moodle Buzz.
 There is also an entire school full of examples for you to see and play with.

 - By participating in many ways, either through events, forums on Moodle.org and networks elsewhere.

 - There certainly are.
 Via Community Hubs you can search for, enrol in, download and publish, shared courses..

 What is the best way to use Moodle?

 - There is no one best way to use Moodle.
 Use of Moodle depends a lot on one's own educational philosophy, the context where Moodle is used and willingness to experiment and create a little (or a lot!).
 Moodle can be used by a strict controller using trusted material of 30 years or a free-loving e-hippie exploring new ways of teaching and learning alike.